-(Revelation 7:9-12) – “After these things, I saw, and 1o! a great multitude, — which, to number it! no one was able, — of every nation, and [of all] tribes, and peoples, and tongues; standing before the throne, and before the Lamb; arrayed in white robes, and palm-branches in their hands; — and they cry out with a loud voice, saying — Salvation unto our God who sitteth upon the throne, and unto the Lamb!
-And all the messengers were standing round about the throne and the elders and the four living creatures; and they fell down before the throne upon their faces, and rendered homage unto God, saying — Amen!
-The blessing, and the glory, and the wisdom, and the thanksgiving, and the honour, and the power, and the might, — be unto our God unto the ages of ages.
-[Amen]!”
+- (Revelation 7:9-12) – “After these things, I saw, and behold, a great multitude that no man could number from every nation and tribe and peoples and tongue, standing before the throne and before the Lamb, arrayed in white robes and palm branches in their hands.
+And they are crying out with a loud voice, saying: Salvation to our God who sits upon the throne, and to the Lamb!
+And all the angels were standing round about the throne and the elders and the four living creatures; and they prostrated before the throne upon their faces and rendered homage to God, saying: Amen!
+The blessing and the glory and the wisdom and the thanksgiving and the honor and the power and might be to our God unto the ages of ages.
+Amen!”

-Previously, John “heard” the number of the sealed men, or the arithmos, 12,000 males from each of the twelve tribes of Israel.
-Now, he “sees” a vast multitude that no one can number (arithmeō).
-“Number” links what he heard to what he now sees.
-Just as the roaring “lion of Judah” became a “slain Lamb,” so a numerically limited group from the “tribes of Israel” is transformed into an innumerable multitude of men from every “tribe” and nation.
+Previously, John “heard” the number or arithmos of the men of Israel; here, he “sees” the vast multitude that no one can number (arithmeō).
+The term “number” links what he heard to what he now sees.
+Just as the roaring “lion of Judah” became the “slain Lamb,” so the numerically limited group from the “tribes of Israel” is transformed into the innumerable multitude of men from every “tribe” and nation.

-- (Genesis 49:9-10) – “A lion’s whelp is Judah, From the prey, my son hast thou come up!
-He hath stooped — hath crouched As a lion—or as a lioness, Who shall rouse him?
-The sceptre shall not depart from Judah, Nor the commanders staff a from between his feet, — Until that he come in as a Shiloh, And his be the obedience of the peoples.”
+- (Genesis 49:9-10) – “A lion’s whelp is Judah… The scepter will not depart from Judah, nor the commander’s staff from between his feet, until he comes in as Shiloh, and his be the obedience of the peoples.”

-- (Psalm 2:7-9) – “I will tell of the decree: Yahweh said unto me, Thou art my son; This day have I begotten thee.
-Ask of me, and I will give thee the nations for thine inheritance, And the uttermost parts of the earth for thy possession.
-Thou shalt break them with a rod of iron; Thou shalt dash them in pieces like a potter’s vessel.”
+- (Psalm 2:7-9) – “I will tell of the decree: Yahweh said to me: You are my son.
+This day have I begotten you.
+Ask of me, and I will give you the nations for your inheritance.”

-- (Daniel 7:13-14) – “I continued looking in the visions of the night, when lo! with the clouds of the heavens, one like a son of man, was coming, — and unto the Ancient of days he approached, and before him they brought him near; and unto him were given dominion and dignity and kingship that all peoples, races and tongues unto him should do service.”
+- (Daniel 7:13-14) – “With the clouds of the heavens, one like a son of man was coming, and unto the Ancient of days he approached, and before him, they brought him near; and to him were given dominion and dignity and kingship that all peoples, races, and tongues should render service to him.”